-- President
+- Associate Campus Director

-- Vice President of Academic Affairs
+- Associate Vice President of Academic Affairs

 - Vice President of Business and Finance

-- Vice President of Student Services
+- D Vice President of Student Services

 - Human Resources

+- Director of Counseling and Student Development

-- Associated Students Program Coordinator
+- Student Development Advisor Program Coordinator

 - Faculty/Staff advisors to chartered student organizations

 - Off-site trip coordinators

 - Study abroad coordinators

 - Custodians

 - Access control personnel

 - Security officers and related staff

-Training is offered in person and online for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the Carlsbad Police Department and to report to the President of NMSU Carlsbad or any of the Vice Presidents listed above at the NMSU Carlsbad campus.
+Training is offered in person and online for personnel filling the above positions to help ensure they understand their role and responsibilities in reporting crimes to the Carlsbad Police Department and to report to the Associate Campus Director of NMSU Carlsbad or any of the Vice Presidents listed above at the NMSU Carlsbad campus.
 Personnel in the above roles cannot offer nor guarantee confidentiality as it relates to reporting of crimes, though efforts are often made to protect the safety and privacy of crime victims to the extent allowed by law.